universal-ctags/ctags/docs/man/ctags-client-tools.7.rst

 	!_TAG_PROGRAM_NAME	Universal Ctags	/Derived from Exuberant Ctags/

-The value, "2", associated with the pseudo tag "TAG_PROGRAM_NAME", is used in the field for input file.
+The value, "Universal Ctags", associated with the pseudo tag "TAG_PROGRAM_NAME", is used in the field for input file.
 The description, "Derived from Exuberant Ctags", is used in the field for pattern.